krishna9787/RBC-Project/README.md

 # Instructions and Notes

 Package Layout
-1. com.RBCProject.test package has the base test case
+1. testcases package has all the test cases
 2. commonFunctions package has methods which will be reused by all test cases.
 It includes reporting methods, driver handling methods and listener class methods.
 3. pageFunctions package has class files for each page functionality.